 So many of my patients are complaining that their feet are just too big!
 This is especially true of women!
-I had a high school girl in my Grapevine, Texas office just this week complaining that she was just not going to wear a size 12 shoe; when I told her mother her foot problem was due to her shoes being too small.
+I had a high school girl in my office just this week complaining that she was just not going to wear a size 12 shoe; when I told her mother her foot problem was due to her shoes being too small.
 Well, I hate to break it to her, but today’s size 12 is yesterday’s size 10!

 So are there any downsides to bigger feet except the number on the box?
 Yes, many people tend to cram their bigger feet in shoes that don’t fit either because of denial of their true size or really just because of availability.
 It used to be very rare to be a size 12 in woman’s shoes.
-Now that’s a common size, but it’s still is scarce on the retail shelves.
+Now that’s a more common size, but it’s still is scarce on the retail shelves.
 And forget it if you need a size 12 wide!
-That’s special order!
+That’s a special order!
 Wearing shoes that are too small can cause all kinds of foot problems.
 It can cause bunions, hammertoes, ingrown toenails and neuromas - just to name a few.